 - Rinse off all of the soap and pat the area dry.

 - Gently pull the foreskin back over the penis.

 Smegma can occur in females, too, and may be the cause of vaginal odor.
 It can build up in the folds of the labia or around the clitoral hood.

 Similar to men, the easiest way to remove smegma from the female genitals is through proper personal hygiene.

 - Gently pull back the vaginal folds.
 You can position your first two fingers in a V-shape to help spread the folds.

 - Use warm water and, if needed, a gentle soap, to clean the folds.
 Avoid getting soap inside the vaginal opening.

 You may also want to wear underwear made of breathable materials, like cotton, and avoid wearing tight pants to help reduce your risk for smegma buildup.

-If you regularly have excess smegma accumulation despite good personal hygiene, or if you notice other changes to your genitals, include inflammation, pain, or abnormal discharge, see your doctor.
+If you regularly have excess smegma accumulation despite good personal hygiene, or if you notice other changes to your genitals, including inflammation, pain, or abnormal vaginal discharge, see your doctor.